A perfect blend of unsullied wilderness and traditional customs

 About Paro Destinations

-Paro is a beautiful, postcard-worthy town in the Paro valley of Bhutanese Himalayas.
-It is the seat of administration for the Paro district.
-The main reasons behind its popularity are two – Paro is home to Bhutan’s only international airport and also to Bhutan’s most important monastery, the Tiger’s Nest.
-The international airport receives flights every day from major neighbouring cities like Kolkata, Delhi, Mumbai, Bagdogra, Kathmandu, and Bangkok.
-This is by far the major reason behind Paro tourism influx.
+Paro is a beautiful, postcard-worthy town, nestled in the Paro valley of Bhutanese Himalayas.
+The two main reasons behind the Paro tourism are - it is a home to Bhutan’s only international airport and the most important monastery, the Tiger’s Nest.
+The international airport receives flights every day from major neighbouring cities like Kolkata, Delhi, Mumbai, Bagdogra, Kathmandu, and Bangkok, and that’s what makes it the major reason behind Paro tourism influx.

 The Tiger’s Nest Monastery, also known as Taktsang Monastery, is believed to be built on the cavern where Guru Rinpoche himself first arrived in Paro-Bhutan, on the back of a flying tigress, and meditated for three years and three months.
 Thus, this is a sacred shrine for all the followers of Rinpoche or Padmasambhava, and also one of the best places to visit in Paro.
 To reach here, one must trek a route which takes around 3-3.5 hours to complete.
 The difficulty is moderate, but the views are magnificent.
 Another such similar trek will take you to the ruins of fortress-monastery Drukgyel Dzong.
 There is something very haunting about every ruin that once had a significant role in the country’s past, and now only a skeleton of it stands.
 Drukgyel Dzong is no exception.